AsheryMbilinyi/Malaria-Risk-Analysis/README.md

 Due to some challenges during the data collection phase, the dataset resulted was of very low quality and therefore a lot of assumptions had to be made for the dataset to be used in Machine Learning task of predicting malaria vulnerability.
 Some of those assumptions were:

--Each house was considered vulnerable if it has more than one inhabitant who tested positive in RDT ( so the actual number of who are positive or negative was ignored).
+Each house was considered vulnerable if it has more than one inhabitant who tested positive in RDT ( so the actual number of who are positive or negative was ignored).
 - The timing at when RDT were tested and house features where recorded were completely ignored since there were recorded inconsistently or missing some information.

 ## Results